 Fatigued driving is also one of the reasons commercial truck drivers have to take rest breaks.
 For years, truck drivers could drive non-stop through the night, but that led to numerous crashes.
 Now, the Federal Motor Carrier Safety Administration requires all truckers to take regular rest breaks, according to the Federal Hours of Service (HOS).
 Unfortunately, fatigued truckers are still a danger on Virginia roads.
 More than 950 people died in truck accidents across the Commonwealth over 10 years.
 All of these deaths were preventable.

 The first step is educating yourself about the dangers of fatigued driving and learning to change your habits.

 We know that many drivers in Virginia work long hours and have to drive long distances to get to work.
 While your livelihood may depend on it, you can consider adjusting your schedule if possible to get more sleep.
-Most people do not get a good night’s sleep – at least seven hours for adults.
-But adding a few more hours can drastically improve your health.
+Many people do not get a good night’s sleep – at least seven hours for adults.
+But adding a few more hours can dramatically improve your health.

 Other ways you can help prevent drowsy driving accidents include:

 - Talk to your co-workers about carpooling to make sure you all get enough rest.

 - Speak to your doctor about any medication you are taking.
 Many over-the-counter drugs can cause drowsiness and shouldn’t be taken before getting behind the wheel.

 - Sit down with your teen driver and explain the dangers of fatigued driving.
 Teen drivers and college students are involved in 50% of all fatigued driving accidents.

 - Avoid driving between midnight and six in the morning – when most drowsy driving accidents occur.

 - If you start yawning, nodding off, or have difficulty paying attention while driving, safely pull over to a rest stop and take a break.
 It could save your life.